 The Ohio Government Benefit Cooperative (the "Consortium") is a legally separate entity organized under Ohio Revised Code Section 9.833.
 The Consortium was established on December 1st, 2017, as a joint self-insurance program formed by several political subdivisions throughout Northeast Ohio.
 The purpose of the Consortium is to maximize benefits and reduce the costs of medical and prescription drug, vision, dental, life and/or group insurance coverages for their employees and eligible dependents.
 These coverages are described in the summary of coverage benefits, which has been distributed to all member officers and employees covered by the Plan.
 Participants should refer to the plan agreement for a complete description of the Plan's provisions.
-The Consortium members as of December 31, 2020 were the City of North Royalton, City of Strongsville, City of Mayfield Heights, City of South Euclid, City of Willoughby and the City of Wadsworth.
+The Consortium members as of December 31, 2023 were the City of Strongsville, City of Mayfield Heights, City of South Euclid, City of Willoughby, City of Wadsworth, City of Highland Heights, City of Macedonia, City of Conneaut, and the City of Pepper Pike.